-If buying products to resell in order to earn points, there’s a whole other world of considerations – which we won’t cover in this guide.
-But in short, you’d need to be sure you have demand for the product being resold at a price you are confident of achieving.
+If buying products to resell in order to earn points, there is a whole other world of considerations, which I will not cover in this guide but, in short, you would need to be sure you have demand for the product being resold at a price you are confident of achieving.

-The biggest downside to this strategy is risk and timing – you’ll take on risk that you won’t sell the product at the price you set, that it will take a long time to do so – and most importantly in the top-up scenario – the Qantas Online Mall takes a long time (6 weeks usually) to credit the points.
+The biggest downside to this strategy is risk and timing.
+You will take on risk that you will not sell the product at the price you set, that it will take a long time to do so and/or, most importantly in the top-up scenario, the Qantas Online Mall takes a long time (often 6-8 weeks) to credit the points.

-There’s a reason we round up Qantas Wine’s deals each week – they can be pretty lucrative when it comes to earning Qantas Points, plus some wine on top.
+There is a reason we round up Qantas Wine’s deals—they can be pretty lucrative when it comes to earning Qantas Points, plus you get some wine on top.

-Take, for example, one current offer – 6 bottles or Byron and Harold Partners Riesling 2015 for $180, plus 7,000 bonus points.
-As an premium member, you would earn 3 points per $ spent plus the bonus.
+Take this example offer: six bottles of Byron and Harold Partners Riesling 2015 for $180, plus 7,000 bonus Qantas Points.
+As an Premium member, you would earn 3 points per $ spent plus the bonus.

-This offer would yield 7,540 Qantas Points at a cost of 2.38c per Qantas Point.
-That’s without factoring in the value of the wine!
-This is an offer at the higher end of the value scale – but they come up fairly frequently.
+This offer would yield 7,540 Qantas Points at a cost of 2.38c per Qantas Point—and that is without factoring in the value of the wine!
+This is an offer at the higher end of the value scale but they come up fairly frequently.

-Qantas Wine also meets one of the other criteria for a successful top up – the points credit quickly, usually immediately but in most cases within 24 hours.
+Qantas Wine also meets one of the other criteria for a successful top-up—the points credit quickly, often the same day but in most cases within 3-5 business days.

-On top of that, Qantas Wine posts as a ‘travel’ transaction with American Express, so holders of the Qantas Ultimate or Platinum Charge cards would earn an additional 3 points or 2 points per $ respectively.
+On top of that, Qantas Wine posts as a ‘travel’ transaction with American Express, so holders of the Qantas American Express Ultimate or American Express Platinum Charge card would earn an additional points for Qantas spend.

 Other options for earning points relatively quickly and easily by paying for them